deanilvincent/deanilvincent.github.io/_posts/2018-06-23-publish-and-host-asp-net-core-app-on-windows-services-using-self-contained-application-for-windows.md

 2.3 Save the file.

-Additional Info: This means, that we're targetting to generate a publish output for windows only.
+Additional Info: This means, that we're targeting to generate a publish output for windows only or what we called self-contained app.
 If you want to target multiple runtime identifiers you can do the example code snippet below:
 {{highlight ruby linenos}}
       <RuntimeIdentifier>win10-x64;ubuntu.16.10-x64</RuntimeIdentifier>
-      // We are targetting both windows and ubuntu.
+      // We are targeting both windows and ubuntu.
 {{endhighlight}}

 ### 3.0 Install Nuget Package